meteatamel/knative-tutorial/README.md

 ## Setup

-You need to install Knative and its dependencies (Istio).
+You need to install Knative and its dependencies (eg. Istio).
 See [Knative Installation](https://www.knative.dev/docs/install/) page for official instructions your platform.
-For detailed GKE instructions, see [Install on Google Kubernetes Engine](https://www.knative.dev/docs/install/knative-with-gke/) page.

-Alternatively, we have scripts in [setup](setup) folder to install everything.
-Follow the instructions there.
+Alternatively, there are scripts in [setup](setup) folder to install Knative, Istio on Google Kubernetes Engine (GKE).
+You can follow the instructions there.

 We tested this tutorial on:
-* GKE: 1.15.7-gke.23
+* GKE: 1.15.9-gke.22
-* Istio: 1.4.2
+* Istio: 1.4.6
-* Knative: 0.12.0
+* Knative: 0.13.0

 If everything worked, all Knative components should show a `STATUS` of `Running`: